Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Introduction

 \section{Introduction}

-This paper proposes a new hypergraph formulation, \emph{line expansion (LE)}, for the problem of hypergraph learning.
-The proposed \emph{LE} is a topological mapping, transforming the hypergraph into a homogeneous structure, while preserving all the higher-order relations. \emph{LE} allows all the existing graph learning algorithms to work elegantly on hypergraphs.
+This paper proposes a new hypergraph structure transformation, namely \emph{line expansion} (\method), for the problem of hypergraph learning.
+Specifically, this paper focuses on hypergraph node classification.
+The proposed \method is a topological mapping, transforming the hypergraph into a homogeneous structure, while preserving all the higher-order relations. \method allows all the existing graph learning algorithms to work elegantly on hypergraphs.

 The problem of hypergraph learning is important.
-Graph-structured data are ubiquitous in practical machine/deep learning applications, such as social networks \cite{ChitraR19}, protein networks \cite{klamt2009hypergraphs}, and co-author networks \cite{ZhouHS06}.
+Graph structured data are ubiquitous in practical machine/deep learning applications, such as social networks \cite{ChitraR19}, protein networks \cite{klamt2009hypergraphs}, and co-author networks \cite{ZhouHS06}.
 Intuitive pairwise connections among nodes are usually insufficient for capturing real-world higher-order relations.
-For example, in social networks, many relations (such as trust, friendship, or interest) are not transitive.
-Thus, it is difficult to infer trust or user interest groups from pairwise associations.
+For example, in co-author networks, the edges between authors are created by whether they have co-authored a paper or not.
+A simple graph structure cannot separate the co-author groups for each paper.
 For another example, in biology, proteins are bound by poly-peptide chains, thus their relations are naturally higher-order.
-Hypergraphs allow modeling such multi-way relations, where edges could be incident to more than two nodes.
+Hypergraphs allow modeling such multi-way relations, where (hyper)edges can connect to more than two nodes.

 However, the research on spectral graph theory for hypergraphs is far less been developed \cite{ChitraR19}.
 Hypergraph learning was first introduced in \cite{ZhouHS06} as a propagation process on hypergraph structure, however, \cite{AgarwalBB06} indicated that their Laplacian matrix is equivalent to pairwise operation.
 Since then, researchers explored non-pairwise relationships by developing nonlinear Laplacian operators \cite{chan2018spectral,li2017inhomogeneous}, utilizing random walks \cite{ChitraR19,bellaachia2013random} and learning the optimal weights \cite{li2017inhomogeneous,li2018submodular} of hyperedges.
-Essentially, all of these algorithms focus on vertices, viewing hyperedges as connectors, and they explicitly break the bipartite property of hypergraphs (shown in Fig.~\ref{fig:representation}).
+Essentially, most of these algorithms focus on vertices, viewing hyperedges as connectors, and they explicitly break the bipartite property of hypergraphs (shown in Figure~\ref{fig:representation}).